+Mr. Farrell is the Independent Chairman and a Director of the Company.
 Mr. Farrell is Chair of the Compensation, Corporate Governance & Nominating Committee.

-Donald J. Currie, Chief Executive Officer, President and Director
+Donald J. Currie, Chief Executive Officer, President and Director business growth opportunities.

 Mr. Donald Currie is the founding CEO of Hillcrest Energy Technologies Ltd. Wanting to create an organization that could leverage his 30+ years of energy experience and still benefit from entrepreneurial thinking, Mr. Currie took the reins of Hillcrest in February 2010.